davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 - The class has a default constructor that instantiates the `ArrayList`.

-- Write a method `void addBook(LibraryBook book)` that adds the given book to the library.
+- Write a method `public void addBook(LibraryBook book)` that adds the given book to the library.

-- Write a method `void printLibrary()` that prints out all the books in the library.
+- Write a method `public void printLibrary()` that prints out all the books in the library.
 Here's an example:

   ```java
   Library lib = new Library();